 Participants selected for the program must:

-- Aspire to an executive leadership role as part of his/her career path.
+- Aspire to a leadership role as part of his/her career path.

 - Demonstrate capacity for leadership and a tolerance for ambiguity.

 - Exhibit a mission orientation for outreach and engagement and a commitment to service.

 - Demonstrate trouble-shooting and problem-solving ability.

 - Perform current assignments with proper follow through and attention to detail.